Implementing-Spectral-Methods/Implementing-Spectral-Methods/README.md

 * **Part 2c:** Goes through Chapters 8 in the textbook, Spectral Elements Method.
 The Spectral Element Nodal Continuous Galerkin and Nodal Discontinuous Galerkin Methods are reviewed in 1D

 * **Part 3:** More 1D examples on the Nodal Discontinuous Galerkin Spectral Element Method.
 The Euler-Acoustic Equations and Maxwell's Electromagnetic equations for transverse waves are examined.
+Additionally, a look on how to implement source functions throught the **External State Function** or through Source Functions in the time derivative (Ampere's law current density source)

 ---------------------